Evobolics/Evo.Modules/README.md

 A lot of work is done in this class.
 Instead of the HostBuilder containing all of these default settings, the extension method provides them.

-Stepping through the code, the first thing the CreateDefaultBuilder method does is create an instance of the HostBuilder.
+Stepping through the code, the first thing the CreateDefaultBuilder method does is create an instance of the [HostBuilder](https://github.com/dotnet/extensions/blob/494e2c53cd0ea075ba3783748d62c66bc4a353e2/src/Hosting/Hosting/src/HostBuilder.cs) class.
 When the ```HostBuilder.Build()``` method is called, the builder will proceed through five build stages:

+- BuildHostConfiguration();
+- CreateHostingEnvironment();
-- a
+- CreateHostBuilderContext();
-- b
+- BuildAppConfiguration();
-- c
+- CreateServiceProvider();
-When the

-This method

-# Microsoft Hosting Implementation

-## Build

-###
+Each stage provides some work to build the application and expose extension points that allow the developer, and in the case above, the ```CreateDefaultBuilder``` method, chances to configure the host.
+Later on in this article a more in depth review of what is happening within the HostBuilder will be provided, but for now we can summarize each step as follows:

+The BuildHostConfiguration method creates the hosts configuration.
+There are in fact two configurations that are built out during the course of building out a host.
+The first is host configuration.
+The second is the application configuration which is generally what developers access when requesting a copy of the configuration.

 # References